-If the patient experiences pain when touching the abutment, the risk of implant loss increases significantly.
-In most cases, the loose implant can be removed and another placed in adjacent bone.
+If the patient experiences pain when touching the abutment, there may be an increased risk of implant loss.
+In most cases, the loose implant can be removed and another one placed in adjacent bone.
 In others, the implant must be removed and the defect then carefully curetted and filled with blood coagulates.
 In most cases adjacent bone is available and suitable for the placement of another implant.
-If the patient experiences pain even without touching the abutment, removal of the abutment and implant may be considered.